karthikramx/vaccine-availability-india/README.md

   + extract informaiton about date, hospital and vaccine type for all age groups and stores it in a notification string
   + A push buttlet function to send notifications to your phone

-The available vaccine information in stores in self.notification variable
+The available vaccine information is stored in self.notification variable, use that however you like.

 Dependencies/requirements
   + pandas